U.S. slaps sanctions on four shipping firms, nine ships, carrying oil from Venezuela

 Last week’s sanctions came on top of a previous round in January targeting PDVSA itself.

-The United States and most Western nations have recognised opposition leader Juan Guaido as the rightful president of Venezuela.
+The United States and most Western nations have recognized opposition leader Juan Guaido as the rightful president of Venezuela.

 Guaido invoked the Venezuelan constitution to assume an interim presidency in January, arguing that Maduro’s 2018 re-election was illegitimate.